JHR1986/johnhenryroche-ms4-youngirishartists/README.md

 [View the Live Website Here](https://jhroche-young-irish-artists.herokuapp.com/)

 This project comprises the development of a fictional ecommerce website where users can purchase prints by exciting new artists based in Ireland working in a range of painting styles.
-The website also provides a helpful platform for recently graduated artists to gain exposure and recognition of their recent work.
-The website allows the user to create a profile when they are making a purchase so that they have an account through which they can see their history of purchases and load their information in order to make future orders easier.
-There is also a super user profile through which products can be amended through CRUD (Create, Read, Update and Delete) features.
+The website also provides a helpful platform for recently graduated artists to gain exposure and recognition of their recent work thus improving their profile in the Irish art world.
+The website allows the user to create a profile when they are making a purchase so that they have an account through which they can see their history of previous purchases and load their billing and shipping information in order to make future orders easier.
+There is also a superuser profile for the site administrator through which products can be amended through CRUD (Create, Read, Update and Delete) functionality.
 In respect of the overall construction of this website, it has been designed to be fully responsive, intuitive and accessible on a range of media devices (e.g. mobile, tablet and desktop), in order to make it as easy as possible for users of the website to navigate it and make their required purchases.

 Photo of Site Represented on Various Media to highlight responsive design: